-Noteworthy CharacteristicsCan self-seed invasively and has escaped cultivation and naturalized in the East and Midwest US.
+Noteworthy CharacteristicsCan self-seed invasively and has escaped cultivation and naturalized in the East and Midwest regions of the United States.
 Without support, it will sprawl along the ground, covering up to 10 feet and choking most weeds.

 CarePrefers full sun and average, well-drained but moist soil.
 Extremely rampant growth habit that may need hard pruning in fall or early spring.

 PropagationRoot softwood cuttings in spring, semi-ripe cuttings in early summer.

 ProblemsWilt, powdery mildew, rust, fungal spots, and stem cankers are common.
 Scale insects, whiteflies, earwigs, aphids can occur.

 - Genus : Clematis